stephenrlouie/SecretSanta/category/privacy-policy.md

 Effective date: November 1, 2018

-Secret Santa Picker App ("us", "we", or "our") operates the https://stephenrlouie.github.io/SecretSanta website (hereinafter referred to as the "Service").
+Secret Santa Picker App ("us", "we", or "our") operates the [https://stephenrlouie.github.io/SecretSanta](https://stephenrlouie.github.io/SecretSanta) website (hereinafter referred to as the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

 ## Information Collection And Use

 The Service does not persist any information provided in the form.
 The information collected is ephemeral and only exists during the execution of the secret Santa picker application.
+If you email for help / feedback at [secret.santa.picker.help@gmail.com](mailto:secret.santa.picker.help@gmail.com), that information will be persisted.
+We use it to improve our service or too address an issue brought to our attention.

 ### Types of Data Collected and Persisted